Come, dream a little daydream with us…

 And there’s a bottle of chilled Cava on the desk just begging to be drunk outside, before the sun casts a pumpkin glow on the whole scene below.

 When it comes to beautiful boutique hotels in Costa Brava (indeed, all of the Mediterranean) – ones with lots of blue and white that get their inspiration from the sea – Hotel Vistabella is hard to beat.

 It’s close enough to Roses to choose from a plethora of restaurants, but far enough away to feel deliciously secluded (under two miles away).
 If you have a rental car (we did), you’ll be in Roses within three minutes.

-The other point to note about the hotel’s great location is the Costa Brava coastal path that runs right by Hotel Vistabella.
+The other point to note about the hotel’s great location is the Costa Brava coastal path that runs right by the Vistabella hotel.
 This path goes by many names – Camino de Ronda, the Costa Brava Way, the Costa Brava path – and hugs the rugged Costa Brava coastline for over 125 miles.

 If you turn right from the hotel, as you’re facing the sea, you can walk into Roses.
 Turn left, and you pass beautiful beach coves then enter a huge wilderness nature reserve.
 We didn’t go as far as the picturesque town of Cadaques.